5-Minute Guide to Accounts Receivable Management

 Accounts receivable are best managed on a consistent and routine basis.
 Regardless of your system, ensuring timely payment processing is crucial.

 Here's a snapshot of what a sound and effective accounts receivable process looks like today:

 - Invoices are created automatically, delivered electronically, and scheduled in advance.

 - Timely billing reminders are sent to customers according to their collection plan settings.

-- Most payments are scheduled and automatically collected from accounts on the date they're due.
-Customers can self-service and make payments 24/7 via an online portal.
+- Most payments are scheduled and automatically collected from accounts on their due date.
+In addition, customers can self-service and make payments 24/7 via an online portal.

-- Deposits are transferred into merchant bank account as soon as payments are processed and a report is automatically generated with details of a deposit, its transactions, and any invoices and sales orders a deposit affects.
+- Reports are automatically generated with a deposit's details, transactions, and any invoices and sales orders it affects.

-- Errors on bills, invoices, or credit terms or duplicate payments
+- Correcting errors on bills, invoices, credit terms, or duplicate payments

 - Allocating cash payments incorrectly